JeroenSchols/Analysis-of-jQuery-Evolution/README.md

 ## Using this image

-Build using `docker build -t 2imp25-assignment2 .`
+Build using `docker build -t 2imp25-assignment-2 ./`

 Then run using
+Windows (Powershell): `docker run -it --rm -v "$PWD\out:/out" 2imp25-assignment-2`
-`docker run -it --rm -v "$PWD/out:/out" 2imp25-assignment 2`.
+Linux: `docker run -it --rm -v "$PWD/out:/out" 2imp25-assignment-2`.
 We again mount an out directory linked to the host file system such that you can copy out files from the container.